 The base is made to be filled with sand to keep it steady when the wind blows, but you can also skip that step and keep it indoors for climate-controlled fun.
 A game of H-O-R-S-E, anyone?

 If there’s one thing we know about kids, it’s that they love to make noise, and this is one gift that helps them do just that.
 They’ll be marching to their own beat with this fantastic music set that’s as cute as it is functional.

-Included are silly centipede drumsticks, jingle bell ants, a busy bee maraca and clacker, a caterpillar tambourine and two shaka-shaka eggs—plenty to make up a whole band.
+Included are silly centipede drumsticks, jingle bell ants, a busy bee maraca and clacker, a caterpillar tambourine and a shaker egg—plenty to make up a whole band.
 They all come packed in a bright drum with a handy carrying strap so you can pack up the whole thing and take it wherever the music moves you.